Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Experiments

 \subsubsection{Results and Discussion}

 \Cref{fig:box} summarizes our findings.
-The Centralized Oracle (B1) added an average of 4.49 time-steps to the system by inserting the help task, establishing a strong performance benchmark.
-Our \emph{decentralized} method achieved a highly competitive result of 5.47 steps on average with a standard deviation of 3.32 time steps, supporting that informed local optimization captures the majority of the performance gains of a centralized system without the need for global task reassignment or heavy information demand.
+The Centralized Oracle (B1) added an average of 4.49 time-steps to the system by inserting the help task, whereas our method achieved a mean of 5.47 time-steps, within 18\% of the centralized baseline.
+This demonstrates that informed local optimization captures most of the performance gains without global task reassignment or full information disclosure.
 Importantly, the average \texttt{Gurobi} model solve time was 5.3 seconds with 30 discretized time horizon, demonstrating computational practicality for real-time deployment.

-On the other hand, our \emph{optimal cost} approach on average provides 46\% and 53\% efficiency gains over B2 and B3 respectively.
-We observe that the inter-dependencies in PNP jobs make distance-based heuristics (B2-B3) suboptimal, consistent with previous literature in operations research \cite{de2007design}.
+On the other hand, our method which selects the helper offering the lowest \emph{total cost (\textbf{$\duration\help_j + \duration\updated_j$})} provides 46\% and 53\% efficiency gains over B2 and B3 respectively.
+We observe that the inter-dependencies in PNP jobs make distance-based heuristics (B2-B3) suboptimal, consistent with previous results in operations research \cite{de2007design}.
 Furthermore, an initial myopic decision (B3) can constrain the overall system's optimality from which even a powerful optimizer cannot recover efficiently \cite{cormen2022introduction}.
 In contrast, our method explicitly avoids such myopia by reasoning over future task interactions.